briansimiyuj/doctor-appointment-app/README.md

     d.
 Add a click event listener to each card that will set the slotTime to the time of the card

   3. Create a Booking Button
+  4. Create a submit function that will book the appointment

 #### Related Doctors Component